Customer support is essential to the success of any business.

 4. Net Promoter Score (NPS)

-Net Promoter Score (NPS) measures customer loyalty.
-It’s based on customer responses to a question such as “How likely are you to recommend our company/product/service to a friend or colleague?”
+Net Promoter Score (NPS) is a KPI in customer service that measures customer loyalty.
+It’s based on shoppers’ responses to a question such as “How likely are you to recommend our company/product/service to a friend or colleague?”

 Notice that your NPS can actually become negative if you have more detractors than promoters.
-For example, if you had 20% of promoters and 35% of detractors, our NPS would be -15%.
+For example, if you had 20% of promoters and 35% of detractors, your NPS would be -15.

 Interestingly, this is also a good internal metric for self-assessment of customer service teams themselves.
 In the context of customer service, many support departments use a variant of NPS called Employee Net Promoter Score (eNPS) to measure employees’ happines with their job.
 The question would be changed to “How likely are you to recommend our company/department as a great place to work?”.